sdrasco/tickscope/README.md

 ## Tickscope

 Tickscope is a simple Python-based web application for monitoring live trading data in real-time.
-The aim is that this tool should be used to monitor real-time happenings for a stock and option contact in a way similar to the way that an scope is used in electronics: the tool just streams the data.
-You do with it what you want.
-The tool is new.
-Currently it supports simultaneous monitoring real-time data from two web sockets for trades of a single stock and a single option contract, like in the screenshot below.
+Inspired by an oscilloscope used in electronics, Tickscope streams detailed real-time data for a single option contract along with its underlying stock, providing insights for the discerning trader.
+The tool supports simultaneous monitoring of real-time trade data via web sockets, as illustrated in the screenshot below.

 ![Tickscope Dual Charts](docs/images/dualchart.png)